China's Xi says to commit 8,000 troops for U.N. peacekeeping force

 He also said China would provide $100 million in military assistance to the African Union in the next five years to support the establishment of an African standby force and to boost its capacity for crisis response.

-The U.S. military told dozens of U.N. ambassadors and military advisers in New York in July that the U.N. needed rapid response forces, equipment and training.
+The U.S. military told dozens of U.N. ambassadors and military advisors in New York in July that the U.N. needed rapid response forces, equipment and training.

-Washington pays more than 28 percent of the $8.2 billion U.N. peacekeeping budget, but Beijing says it contributes more personnel to peacekeeping missions than each of the other four permanent members of the U.N.
+The United States pays more than 28 percent of the $8.2 billion U.N. peacekeeping budget, but Beijing says that it contributes more personnel to peacekeeping missions than each of the other four permanent members of the U.N.
 Security Council: the United States, Russia, France and the United Kingdom.

-The top five troop- and police-contributing countries are Bangladesh, Ethiopia, India, Pakistan and Rwanda, according to August data from the U.N. website.

 "We are committed to peaceful development.
-No matter how the international landscape may evolve and how strong China may become, China will never pursue hegemony, expansion, or sphere of influence," he said.
+No matter how the international landscape may evolve and how strong China may become, China will never pursue hegemony, expansion, or sphere of influence," Xi said.

 (Editing by Jonathan Oatis)